What Does Your Body Language Say About You At Work?

 Brows furrowed, eyes narrowed and powering through your to-do list.
 You’re in the zone!

-The problem is, your colleagues think you look angrier, stressed out and wound up than hyper-focused.
+The problem is, your colleagues think you look more angry, stressed out and wound up than hyper-focused.
 When they come to ask you about the report update (if they dare) you turn and bore that steely gaze right through them.
 Yikes!

 Tense facial expressions (we’re looking at you, RBF) can put people off and make you seem unapproachable and closed.